-- 74. Typical solar dishes are point-focus concentrators that must accurately track the sun in two axes and maintain the focus of the dish always on a small area where the thermal receiver is located.
+74. Typical solar dishes are point-focus, solar concentrators that must accurately track the sun in two axes, azimuth and elevation, maintaining the focus of the dish always on a small area where the thermal receiver is located.
 As illustrated in Table 2, dishes are the highest performing solar concentrators, capable of very high concentration of solar energy and, potentially, of very high-temperature, high-efficiency operation.
-This high level of performance requires that the dish structure be very stiff, precisely track the sun, and operate under 30 35 mph wind loads all while directing an accurately focused beam of solar energy into a small receiver aperture.
-This high level of performance also requires dishes to survive winds of ~ 100 mph. - 75.
-Figure 3 is a photograph of the IAS refractive dish concentrator.
+This high level of performance requires that the dish structure be very stiff, precisely track the sun, and operate under 30 - 35 mph wind loads all while directing an accurately focused beam of solar energy into a small receiver aperture.
+This high level of performance also requires dishes to survive winds of $\sim$ 100 mph.